cisco/cisco-network-node-utils/docs/README-node-utils-APIs-xr.md

 #### <a name="dependency">Dependency differences</a>

 While enhancing the Cisco BGP features to support IOS XR, we found that configuring some attributes would require that other attributes be configured in a certain way, first (sometimes in the same sub-mode, sometimes in a parent mode).
-Usually, we were able to solve this by creating helper methods in the minitest to set up any dependencies.
+Usually, we were able to solve this by creating helper methods in the minitests to set up any dependencies.

-As an example, XR requires the remote-as attribute to be set before any other attribute can be set.
-Attempting to set the description on a neighbor without first setting the remove-as results in the following error:
+As an example, XR requires the bgp neighbor remote-as attribute to be set before any other neighbor attribute can be set.
+Attempting to set the description on a neighbor without first setting the remote-as results in the following error:

 ```bash
   1) Error: